About Me – Siau-Jiun Lim (Jiun)

-Siau-Jiun graduated with a Bachelor of Visual Art (Honours) and a Graduate Diploma with distinctions from the Dunedin School of Art and received the Con Hutton Scholarship during her four years of study.
-Her work is included in the Wallace Arts Trust Collection and is held in the Moray Gallery, Dunedin.
-She often goes beyond traditional brushes, incorporating found objects and creating her own tools from natural materials, allowing texture and physical gestures to play an active role in her work.
-For her, painting is a means of exploring place, time, and lived experience.
+I graduated with a Bachelor of Visual Art (Honours) and a Graduate Diploma from the Dunedin School of Art and received the Con Hutton Scholarship during my four years of study.
+My work is included in the Wallace Arts Trust Collection and is held in the Moray Gallery, Dunedin.
+In my process, I incorporate found objects and create my own tools from natural materials, allowing texture, movement, and brushwork to flow.

-Siau-Jiun graduated with a Bachelor of Visual Art (Honours) and a Graduate Diploma with distinctions from the Dunedin School of Art and received the Con Hutton Scholarship during her four years of study.
-Her work is included in the Wallace Arts Trust Collection and is held in the Moray Gallery, Dunedin.
-She often goes beyond traditional brushes, incorporating found objects and creating her own tools from natural materials, allowing texture and physical gestures to play an active role in her work.
-For her, painting is a means of exploring place, time, and lived experience.
+I graduated with a Bachelor of Visual Art (Honours) and a Graduate Diploma from the Dunedin School of Art and received the Con Hutton Scholarship during my four years of study.
+My work is included in the Wallace Arts Trust Collection and is held in the Moray Gallery, Dunedin.
+In my process, I incorporate found objects and create my own tools from natural materials, allowing texture, movement, and brushwork to flow.

-Her artistic practice extends beyond the studio and into everyday life.
-She engages in community-based projects, such as organising rubbish clean-ups, participating in tree planting at Sinclair Wetlands, and conducting art workshops in rest homes.
+My creative practice extends beyond the studio and into everyday life.
+I engage in community-based projects, such as organising rubbish clean-ups, participating in tree planting at Sinclair Wetlands, and conducting art workshops in rest homes.
 These experiences shape her perspective and are woven into her paintings.

-Siau-Jiun also works professionally as a digital product designer and holds a Master of Design, with a primary focus on personal finance management and educational systems.
+I also work professionally as a digital product designer and hold a Master of Design from Victoria University with a primary focus on personal finance management and educational systems.
 This professional background integrates her systems thinking, interest in human behaviour, and broader life philosophy into her art-making.

 More about my works and journey: www.siaujiunlim.co.nz